civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(7)** Paragraph (c) of the description of B in subsection 118(1) of the Act is replaced by the following:

-    except in the case of an individual entitled to a deduction because of paragraph (a) or (b), **the basic personal amount of the individual for the year**,
+    except in the case of an individual entitled to a deduction because of paragraph (a) or (b), the basic personal amount of the individual for the year,

   **(8)** Section 118 of the Act is amended by adding the following after subsection (1):